-The University has recently issued new guidelines regarding the Impaired Performance procedures.
+The University has recently issued new guidelines regarding the Mitigating Circumstances (previously know as Impaired Performance) procedures.

 Click on the following link to view the full guidelines or see below for an extract of section 3.2 of the guidelines which highlights what the Medical Centre protocol is for impaired performance form requests.